city

 Does your business hire Illinois taxpayers?
 If so, then you have to match the payroll withholding taxes of your employees along with contributions to federal and state unemployment taxes that are based on earned wages of your employees.
 Your employees will determine their withholding amounts by filling out IL-W-4, the withholding allowance certificate for Illinois employees.

-Should your employees live in other states or do any level of work in states they don't live in, then you should know that the state of Illinois has negotiated reciprocal agreements with Iowa, Wisconsin, Kentucky, and Michigan.
+If your employees live in other states or do any level of work in states they don't live in, then you should know that the state of Illinois has negotiated reciprocal agreements with Iowa, Wisconsin, Kentucky, and Michigan.
 That gives your employees the option of withholding taxes based on their home state.
 Since you're a business, you must be registered with both the Department of Employment Security and the Department of Revenue for Illinois.

 Need help with payroll services in Chicago?
 A tax professional from Lewis.cpa can do that!